 Luckily, we have superior alternatives to every layer.
 Place text before or after images.
 Move modal content inline or extract it to a new page.
 Let headers remain on top.
 Instead of adding a loading overlay, make your site so fast that it can do without.
 And if the end result looks empty, redesign.

 The web works best for designers, developers, and users alike when it is constrained to a single plane.
 We can shift the time spent on layering content to be used on improving the content itself.
 There is no need to compete with your own interface.
-Draw attention once per pixel, and keep form flat.
+Don’t draw attention more than once per pixel.